mylesyilmaz-debug/T3SlipAutomation/README.md

     Should be more than 0.
 - `-Prunner.ignore.failures` = (OPTIONAL, DEFAULT = `false`) Whether failures should be ignored when executing the cucumber task.
+- `-Prp.launch.append.profile` = (OPTIONAL, DEFAULT = `true`) Whether the current profile should be appended to the launch name for Report Portal.

 If you want to run a specific test set using multiple different profiles, you can do so by leveraging the `-Prunner.profiles` property.
 For example, if we use the following property: